CSUBioGroup/DeepLncLoc/README.md

 res = model.predict("ATCG...")
 print(res)
 ```
+## Independent test set
+The test_set.text in Independent_test_set folder is used in comparison with lncLocator and iLoc-lncRNA.

+## Other details
+The other details can see the paper and the codes.

 # Citation
 Min Zeng, Yifan Wu, Fuhao Zhang, Chengqian Lu, Fang-Xiang Wu, Jianxin Wang, Min Li.
 DeepLncLoc: predicting the subcellular localization of long non-coding RNAs by using deep learning techniques based on subsequence embedding